 - 4 1/2 cups Gala apples, peeled, cored and cut into small chunks

 - 2 cups granulated sugar

 - 4 large eggs

-Add a quarter of the batter in the prepared tube pan.
+- Add a quarter of the batter to the prepared tube pan.
 Add a third of the apple chunks.
-Repeat two more times and then ending with the last quarter of the batter.
-Bake for 1-1 hour 15 minutes, or until pick inserted in center of the cake comes out clean.
+Repeat two more times and end with the last quarter of the batter.
+Bake for 1 to 1 hour 15 minutes, or until pick inserted in center of the cake comes out clean.
 Mine was done in 1 hour exactly.
 Remove cake from oven to a wire rack to cool to room temperature.
 When cake is cool, remove from tube pan to a serving plate.

 - I used a tube pan for this recipe, but you could also use a plain bundt pan, like the Nordic Ware Anniversary pan.
 I would not use a bundt pan with an intricate pattern.

 - Make sure to coat your tube pan generously with nonstick cooking spray with flour for easy removal.